BlueStaggo/moderner-beta/README.md

     </p>
 </center>

-Moderner Beta is the successor of [b3spectacled](https://github.com/b3spectacled)'s [Modern Beta](https://github.com/b3spectacled/modern-beta-fabric).
+Moderner Beta is the successor to [b3spectacled](https://github.com/b3spectacled)'s [Modern Beta](https://github.com/b3spectacled/modern-beta-fabric).
 It originally started as a pull request for the original Modern Beta to add in world generation from Beta 1.8 to 1.6.4, however due to b3spectacled's inactivity it has become its own project.
-The mod is currently supported for 1.20.1, 1.21 and 1.21.2.
+The mod is currently supported for 1.20.1, 1.21.1, 1.21.4, 1.21.5 and 1.21.6.

 ## Features
-In addition to everything in Modern Beta...
+What Modern Beta offered:
+- World generation for various old versions of Minecraft ranging from Classic to Beta 1.7.3
+-

+What Moderner Beta offers:
 - Support for NeoForge in addition to Fabric
-- Graphical settings menu for every customizable option
+- Graphical settings menu for simple options
-- World generation from Beta 1.8 up to Release 1.6 with experimental support for 1.7 to 1.17 generation
+- World generation from Beta 1.8 up to Release 1.6.4 with near-accurate biome generation from 1.7 to 1.17.1
 - Additional world generation from Infdev 20100325, Classic 0.0.14a_08 and Beta 1.1
 - Fixed surface rules for Beta Vanilla and 1.12.2 presets
-- Highly customisable biome layout for Beta 1.8+ versions
+- Extremely customizable biome fractal layer pipeline for Beta 1.8+ versions

 ## Setup